-A sad reality in counter-trafficking work is that without appropriate aftercare, revictimization rates are high.
-Because being trafficked warps perception and erodes the sense of self, exploitation can, paradoxically, feel safer than the terrifying unknowns of a life lived free.
+A sad reality in anti-trafficking work is that without appropriate aftercare, revictimization rates are high.
+Because being trafficked warps perception and erodes the sense of self, exploitation can, paradoxically, feel safer than the terrifying unknowns of freedom.
 A lack of sufficient financial resources also makes this outcome tragically common.

 Even if survivors avoid becoming ensnared again, the restoration process is rife with opportunities to become retraumatized.
 Medical professionals can unknowingly reinforce trauma by neglecting to explain all parts of a patient’s care or denying them informed consent.
-Asking survivors to revisit subjects of trauma for legal reasons before they’re equipped to deal with the resulting distress can be intensely traumatic.
+Asking survivors to revisit traumatic experiences for legal reasons before they’re equipped to deal with the resulting distress can be deeply damaging.
 Even offhand comments that have a subtle victim-blaming tone can trigger unbearable shame for survivors.

-Creating a safe environment with clear expectations is crucial for effective, trauma-informed aftercare.
+Creating a safe environment with clear expectations is crucial for effective, trauma-informed aftercare for human trafficking survivors.

 There’s good news: Evidence tells us that the impact of trauma can be reduced and integrated into a survivor’s life.
 It can become a past experience rather than a constant and inescapable source of fear.